jsondevers/overflown/writing/beauty-of-two/README.md

 In conclusion, the only possible value of $x$ that satisfies both equations is $x = 2$.

+$Lemma$ $4$: The number $2$ provides the foundation of answering questions.

+$Proof:$ Something can either be either true or false (1 or 0).
+We can see this in the form of truth tables and various other applications.
+It's fundamental in answering dynamic programming problems, for example, starting from the end of the optimal solution and asking if this element is included in the optimal solution, yes or no?
+Or even in Shakespeare, "To be or, or not to be".
+There are two options and somehow many problems can be reduced into a yes or no question. $\square$

 $Theorem:$ The positive integer $2$ is the most beautiful positive integer.

 $Proof:$